matthewcihlar/RiceDatathon2024Chevron/README.md

 ### Multiple Linear Regression

 Our first idea was to use multiple linear regression, which can be found in the top half of the datathon\_2024.R script.
-Our initial naive approach was to use base our model on every numerical field.
+Our initial naive approach was to base our model on every numerical field.
 To address missing values, we used KNN imputing.
 Unfortunately, the r-squared value of our initial model was around 0.4, indicating that a linear model might not be appropriate.